yradsmikham/spk-infra/README.md

 ## Version 2

 Hugo has done some research on CI/CD tools, and stumbled upon [Atlantis](https://github.com/runatlantis/atlantis).
-Hugo attempts to incorporate Atlantis as part of the CI/CD for infrastructure.
+He attempts to incorporate Atlantis as part of the CI/CD for infrastructure.

-Instead of using an Azure DevOps pipeline to deploy changes to the cluster, Hugo creates a pull request against the Cluster Generated repo (via the first Azure DevOps pipeline) and then relies on Atlantis to essentially run `terraform plan` and `terraform apply` remotely and comment back on the pull request with the output by executing the following as PR comments:
+Instead of using an Azure DevOps pipeline to deploy changes to the cluster, Hugo creates a pull request against the Cluster Generated repo (via the first Azure DevOps pipeline) and then relies on Atlantis to run `terraform plan` and `terraform apply` remotely and comment back on the pull request with the output by executing the following as PR comments:

 ```
 $ atlantis plan